o11y-weekly/o11y-weekly.github.io/2023-10-27_Defining_Good_Observability_backend_Trade-offs_and_QoS/README.md

 A message-oriented middleware should be in place on the observability backend side instead of logging libraries to support such properties.
 As example, ZMQ ["high water mark"](https://zguide.zeromq.org/docs/chapter2/#High-Water-Marks) is a very well documented 0 broker which can support such guarantee but by __blocking__ in worst case.
 Combined with a queueing system, it can be really easy to support those guarantees.

-While integrating more complex datasource to support corner cases, it is still possible to use observability backends or to support datasource apis like in Grafana to vizualise datapoints.
+While integrating more complex datasource to support corner cases, it is still possible to use observability backends or to support datasource apis like in Grafana to visualize datapoints.

 [Five whys](https://en.wikipedia.org/wiki/Five_whys)
 - Why Is it required?
 The support team need it.